lunchbag/hugo-blog/content/posts/how-my-startup-saves-100-dollars-a-month-with-home-grown-solutions.md

 +++
 categories = []
 date = 2019-11-21T05:00:00Z
-slug = "how-my-startup-saves-100-dollars-a-month-with-home-grown-solutions"
-tags = []
-title = "How my start-up saves $100+ a month with home-grown solutions"
+description = "Hi there, my name is Jen and I am building Lunch Money, a multicurrency personal finance tool for the modern-day spender." slug = "how-my-startup-saves-100-dollars-a-month-with-home-grown-solutions" tags = [] title = "How my start-up saves $100+ a month with home-grown solutions"